imtiazmehmood/VVPA/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Setup & Run Project

+1 - Run the following command to fetch and install the dependencies: flutter pub get

+2 - Run the following command to run the project: flutter run --debug